Fix External Hard Drive Not Recognized on Windows

 Alternatively, the capacity of the current system disk will be exhausted after some time of use, resulting in a gradual decline in performance.
 To increase the computer's overall performance and running speed, you may need to copy Windows OS to a new HDD/SSD with greater capacity at that time.

 So, the question is, how do you transfer Windows to a fresh disk?
-You may trust some software to accomplish your goal effectively.
+You may trust some disk copy software to accomplish your goal effectively.
 You can easily transfer your Windows installation to a new hard drive without first reinstalling or backing it up.

 Let's say that after a long period of use, your disk has become old and weak, and perhaps it lacks enough storage space, causing your computer to perform slowly.
 Or your hard drive intermittently becomes unresponsive.
 You may be fed up with Windows and want to clone it to an external hard drive.
-Here are the top three justifications:

 Making a clone of the smaller disk onto the larger one will duplicate all the data on the smaller disk, giving you access to greater storage space.
 Cloning a hard disk to an SSD is preferable, but computer speed is paramount.
 An SSD, it is stated, can offer ten times the speed of a regular HDD.
+If there are issues with the system drive, you can also clone it to a new drive for replacement to avoid data loss.

 Ensure your computer can read the disk or drive you purchased.
 Follow the manufacturer's instructions for your drive to learn how to set it up and establish a connection.
 Look at our troubleshooting guide for help with an external hard drive that isn't being recognized.